Utsob-Bin-Bari/TechnoNext/THINKING.md

 * Hermes & New Architecture (React Native) enabled from Podfile and gradle.properties

 # Commit 3: Create dummy screens and implement navigation Between the Screen.
-* @react-navigation/bottoms-tabs and depenency packages are added and implemented
+* @react-navigation/bottoms-tabs and it's depenency packages are added and implemented
 * All screens needed for phase 1 and phase 2 are created and mapped according to navigation

+# Commit 4: Add Logo to the project with react-native-svg.
+* react-native-svg package is added for adding icon and logo directly from figma design.
+It's give us freedom to use any icon from any design. react-native-vector-icons restricts us to use only available icons.